uyuni-project/uyuni-rfc/0000-deb-repo-additional-headers.md

 - What is the expected outcome?

 Uyuni doesn't expose all the metadata coming from the upstream repos.
 Additional package metadata like `Multi-Arch` is needed by `apt` in some cases to avoid installing a package over and over again.
-Uyuni should copy the package metadata into its channels.
+Uyuni must be able to create Debian repositories with the correct metadata.

 # Detailed design